The LeTs-Care Partners

 Barbara Da Roit, Professor of Sociology

-Role in the project: Scientific coordinator; UNIVE team leader
+Role in the project: LeTs-Care Principal Investigator.
+UNIVE team leader

 Barbara Da Roit, PhD in Sociology (Science-Po Paris) and in Urban European Studies (University of Milano-Bicocca), previously worked at the University of Milano-Bicocca (2004-2007), Utrecht University (2007-2013) and the University of Amsterdam (2013-2016).
 Her research, embedded in comparative welfare studies, focusses on the relationship between changes in social policies and in social practices with a specific interest in the field of care for elderly people and young children.

-Maurizio Busacca, Assistant Professor of economic sociology and social policy.
+Maurizio Busacca, Associate Professor of Economic Sociology and Social Policy

 Role in the project: Researcher